 Visiting Canberra used to be rather humdrum and uninspiring.
-But, Australia’s Capital City is finally shaking off its boring reputation to become a destination in itself.
+But, Australia’s capital city is finally shaking off its boring reputation to become a destination in itself.
 Canberra is a bustling cultural wonderland first and foremost.
-Also, with a range of world-renowned exhibitions at Australia’s National Gallery, the fascinating and sombre Australian War Memorial and the interesting and historical Houses of Parliament visitors to the city are spoilt for choice.
-Furthermore, a visit to the Australian Mint, and the Institute of Sport will round out your usual tour of Canberra experiences.
+Also, with a range of world-renowned exhibitions at Australia’s National Gallery, the fascinating and somber Australian War Memorial, and the interesting and historical Houses of Parliament visitors to the city are spoilt for choice.
+Furthermore, a visit to the Australian Mint and the Institute of Sport will round out your usual tour of Canberra experiences.
 However, as part of its emergence as a captivating city, there are some hidden gems of Canberra that you should definitely add to the normal itinerary.

 Canberra was only founded in 1913 after American architect Sir Walter Burley Griffin won a design contest for the city.
 Australia needed a new capital, therefore the location was marked easily halfway between Sydney and Melbourne.
-Sir Burley Griffin planned a garden – filled city with roads in concentric circles.
-It is this enticing composition which makes the city so attractive.
+Sir Burley Griffin planned a garden-filled city with roads in concentric circles.
+It is this enticing composition that makes the city so attractive today.

 Hidden Gems of Canberra